Skip Navigation

 Embed this figure

 NOTE: To estimate the margin of error, the standard error is scaled based on the desired level of confidence in the estimate.
 Throughout the Condition of Education, margins of error are produced based on a 95 percent level of confidence.
 Margin of error is calculated as 1.96*standard error.
-The status dropout rate is the percentage of 16- to 24-year-olds who are not enrolled in high school and who lack a high school credential (either a diploma or an alternative credential such as a GED certificate).
-Data are based on sample surveys of the civilian noninstitutionalized population, which excludes persons in the military and persons living in institutions (e.g., prisons or nursing facilities).
+Status dropouts are 16- to 24-year-olds who are not enrolled in school and who have not completed a high school program, regardless of when they left school and whether they ever attended school in the United States.
+People who have received equivalency credentials, such as the GED, are counted as high school completers.
+Data are based on sample surveys of the entire population residing within the United States, which includes the 50 states and the District of Columbia, including both noninstitutionalized persons (e.g., those living in households, college housing, or military housing located within the United States) and institutionalized persons (e.g., those living in prisons, nursing facilities, or other healthcare facilities).
 Race categories exclude persons of Hispanic ethnicity.
-Although rounded numbers are displayed, the figures are based on unrounded data.
+Figures are plotted based on unrounded data.

 Hover, click, and tap to see more for all figures on this page.